Reformatory district

 History - the present and the future legacy for Guelph

-by Lin, almost 2 years ago
+by Lin, over 2 years ago

 Others will speak to the history of this wonderful landscape - as a meeting place for the Huron, Wendat and many other indigenous peoples; of the building of the Ontario reformatory beginning with the vision in 1905 of William Hanna as a place to reform and rehabilitate, rather than punish - a first for Ontario.
 The design of the landscape based on the Cities Beautiful and Beaux Arts style. its time as a rehabilitation hospital for WW1 veterans - the Speedwell Military hospital.
 The many years when the reformatory was a working farm, feeding itself and institutions all around it...
 Continue reading